ResearchComputing/Documentation/docs/programming/MPIBestpractices.md

 It is important to note that use of OpenMPI should be paired with the `SLURM_EXPORT_ENV=ALL` environment variable to ensure the job can function when scheduled from a login node!

-On summit and Blanca, in most situations you will want to try to compile and run your applications utilizing the Intel set of compilers and MPI libraries.
-Most CPUs on Summit and Blanca are of Intel architecture, so utilizing Intel will ensure the highest level of optimization comes from your compiler.
+On Blanca, in most situations you will want to try to compile and run your applications utilizing the Intel set of compilers and MPI libraries.
+Most CPUs on Blanca are of Intel architecture, so utilizing Intel will ensure the highest level of optimization comes from your compiler.
 GCC should only be utilized when your application cannot be compiled on intel software or if compiler specific optimizations exist within your code.
 We do not yet have compiler/MPI recommendations for Alpine, which has AMD CPUs.

 ### Commands to Run MPI Applications
 Regardless of compiler or MPI distribution, there are 3 “wrapper” commands that will run MPI applications: `mpirun`, `mpiexec`, and `srun`.
 These “wrapper” commands should be used after loading in your desired compiler and MPI distribution and simply prepend whatever application you wish to run.
 Each command offers their own pros and cons alongside nuance as to how they function.